 Element Title C.1 A description of the type and class of securities being offered and/or admitted to trading, including any security identification number The Certificates described in this summary are financial instruments which may be issued under the Certificates Programme.
 The Certificates are open ended investment instruments without a fixed maturity or expiration date and are designated " Open Ended Certificates " for the purpose of the Programme, which can be exercised by the Certificateholder.
 The Certificates can be terminated by the Issuer and may automatically terminate if the Underlying (as defined below) reaches a pre-determined level (a " Stop Loss Event ").
 The Certificates are Long Certificates (as defined below).
-Series Number:41516Tranche Number:1Aggregate Nominal Amount:(i)Series:2000000(ii)Tranche:1ISIN Code:NL0011848346Common Code:140687332 C.2 Currency of the securities issue The Certificates are denominated in EUR C.5 A description of any restrictions on the free transferability of the securities Certain customary restrictions on offers, sale and delivery of Certificates and of the distribution of offering material in the United States, the European Economic Area, France, The Netherlands, Poland and the United Kingdom C.8 A description of rights attached to the Certificates, including ranking and any limitations to those rights Economic Area, France, The Netherlands, Poland and the United Kingdom apply.
+Series Number:41869Tranche Number:1Aggregate Nominal Amount:(i)Series:2000000(ii)Tranche:1ISIN Code:NL0011851878Common Code:140683264 C.2 Currency of the securities issue The Certificates are denominated in EUR C.5 A description of any restrictions on the free transferability of the securities Certain customary restrictions on offers, sale and delivery of Certificates and of the distribution of offering material in the United States, the European Economic Area, France, The Netherlands, Poland and the United Kingdom apply C.8 A description of rights attached to the Certificates, including ranking and any limitations to those rights apply.
 Status The Certificates will constitute direct, unsubordinated and unsecured obligations of the Issuer and will rank pari passu among themselves and (save for certain debts required to be preferred by law) equally with all other unsecured obligations (other than subordinated obligations, if any) of the Issuer from time to time outstanding.
 Taxation The Issuer is not liable for or otherwise obliged to pay any tax, duty, withholding or other payment which may arise as a result of the ownership, transfer, exercise or enforcement of any Certificate and all payments made by the Issuer are subject to any such tax, duty, withholding or other payment which may be required to be made, paid, withheld or deducted.
 Governing law The Certificates will be governed by, and construed in accordance with, English law.
-Optional termination The Certificates can be terminated by the Issuer following an Issuer Call and can also be exercised by Certificateholders on specified dates, in each case, upon notice. С.9 Interest: The interest rate and the due dates Issue Price EUR 1.13 Not Applicable.
-The Certificates do not bear interest. for interest
+Optional termination The Certificates can be terminated by the Issuer following an Issuer Call and can also be exercised by Certificateholders on specified dates, in each case, upon notice. С.9 Interest: The interest Issue Price EUR 1.29 Not Applicable.
+The Certificates do not bear interest. rate and the due dates for interest